jelhub/scimgateway/README.md

 	  ...
 	}

-push logger using default `info` log level
-push log level may be customized by configuration
+Remote log subscription is configured by log.loglevel.push and the push logger has default loglevel set to `info` Example using debug loglevel:

 	"log": {
 	  "loglevel": {